Jacalz/sparta/README.md

 - **file/ :** Common code for file handling in the application and home of the file package.
   - **file/encrypt :** Cryptographic functions used for encryption etc.
   - **file/parse :** Contains adapted versions of parse functions from `strconv` for extracting numbers from strings.
-  - **file/settings :** The code that handles saving of application settings.
 - **gui :** Contains all the files containg the code used for creating and running the graphical user interface.

 ## License